 For permanent and long-term installations, we will pallet and wrap the structure in a safe and secure manner for initial shipping.
 The wrapping is all designed to be disposable.

-The xPress line has been designed as a fast, flat-packed hinge up system.
+The Express Portables have been designed as a fast, flat-packed hinge up system.
 All of the elements are pre-built together prior to shipping, so the onsite build times of the single module versions are completed in under 10 minutes.
 A forklift will be required on site to unload the structure.
-The xPress structures are designed to stack onto each other to a maximum of 8 units.
+The Express Portables are designed to stack onto each other to a maximum of 8 units.
 Due to the pre-assembly and its combined weight, a forklift will be required on site to unload these structures, unless they are disassembled and broken up in single parts.

 Storage and Maintenance